Enrolment information for years 8-12

 - Students for whom this is the nearest Government School to the true and permanent place of address of the student’s custodial parent or legal guardian (for which documentary proof is required).
 Further details of the residential criteria are included in the application for enrolment form.

-- Siblings of currently enrolled students who will continue as students at The University High School in 2018.
+- Siblings of currently enrolled students who will continue as students at The University High School in the same year as the enrolment year.
 Places will be offered based on availability and proximity of permanent residence to the School and other personal and curriculum needs.

 - Students seeking enrolment on specific curriculum grounds (e.g. prior learning of an orchestral instrument; and/or a foreign language offered at The University High School).